 - Cobalt Blue (PB28)

 - Cerulean Blue (PB36)

 - Quinacridone Rose (PV19)

 All of these watercolors are single-pigment shades or comprised of only one pigment.
 This isn't a necessary trait to have in watercolors, but it's one that I prefer.

-When/if shopping for these hues, remember to go by the pigment codes, usually located on the back of the tube, instead of by the color names which mean nothing and vary between manufacturers.
+Click on the color names above to see the exact brands that I used for this post.
+When shopping for these hues, remember to go by the pigment code (usually located on the back of the tube) instead of the color name which means nothing and varies between manufacturers.
 You can learn more about that here.

 12-Color Palette Mixing Chart